 How much does it cost to enter Denver airport lounges without a credit card?

-- United Club: $59 per person (requires same-day Star Alliance or United boarding pass)
+- United Club: $59/person (requires same-day United or Star Alliance boarding pass)

-- Admirals Club: $59 per person (requires same-day boarding pass)
+- Admirals Club: $59/person (requires same-day boarding pass)

-- Centurion Lounge: Cannot purchase day passes; only accessible via eligible Amex cards
+- Centurion Lounge: No day passes — only accessible via eligible Amex cards

-- Delta Sky Club: Cannot purchase day passes for Denver location
+- Delta Sky Club: No day passes at DEN location

 Are lounge guests free with these credit cards?